 Cure: To fully restore health.
 This term is sometimes used when a person's cancer has not returned for at least five years after treatment.
-However, the concept of “cure” is difficult to apply to cancer because undetected cancer cells can sometimes remain in the body after treatment, causing the cancer to return later (called recurrence).
+However, the concept of “cure” is difficult to apply to cancer because undetected cancer cells can sometimes remain in the body after treatment, causing the cancer to return later, called a recurrence.
 Recurrence after five years is still possible.

 Disease-free survival (DFS): The measure of time after treatment during which no sign of cancer is found.
 This term can be used for an individual or for a group of people within a study.
 This term is usually used in the context of scientific research.